- Undergraduate Admissions+

 Academic issues don’t have to be big – they cover everything from needing a book the library doesn’t stock, problems with a tutor, unmarked collections, or struggles with the workload.
 If anything is affecting your work, don’t hesitate to reach out for support.

-If your problem is specific to your degree, your subject rep will be a g those on Masters Courses.
+If your problem is specific to your degree, your subject rep will be a good point of contact.
 They are likely to have had experience with the same tutors, lecturers and the workload – they will know what you’re going through and can offer subject specific advice and support.